madasy/aemtli-planner/DockerSteps.md

     # You must log out and log back in for the group changes to take effect.
     ```

-3.  **Transfer the `docker-compose.yml` file**: Copy the updated `docker-compose.yml` file to your Raspberry Pi.
+3.  **Create the `docker-compose.yml` file manually**: Instead of transferring the file, you will create a new directory and file on the Raspberry Pi, then paste the content.

     ```bash
-    scp /path/to/aemtli-planner-starter/docker-compose.yml pi@your_pi_ip_address:/home/pi/aemtli-planner-starter/
+    # Navigate to your home directory
+    cd /home/jose/
+    # Create a new project folder
+    mkdir aemtli-planner
+    # Navigate into the new folder
+    cd aemtli-planner/
+    # Create the docker-compose.yml file and open it with nano
+    nano docker-compose.yml
     ```

+    * Copy the `docker-compose.yml` content from **Step 1.4**.
+    * Paste the content into the `nano` editor (on most terminals, this is done with `Ctrl+Shift+V` or right-click `Paste`).
+    * Save the file by pressing `Ctrl + O`, then `Enter`.
+    * Exit the editor by pressing `Ctrl + X`.

-4.  **Start the application**: In the directory where you placed the `docker-compose.yml` file, run the `docker compose up` command.
+4.  **Start the application**: In the `aemtli-planner` directory, run the `docker compose up` command.
 Docker will automatically pull the correct `linux/arm64` images from Docker Hub and start all the services.

     ```bash
     docker compose up -d
     ```
     * `up`: Starts the services defined in the `docker-compose.yml` file.
     * `-d`: Runs the containers in detached mode (in the background).

+5.  **Redeploy the Containers**: In case you need to redeploy the containers to apply the new configuration

+    ```bash
+    cd /home/jose/aemtli-planner/
+    ```
+    ```bash
+    docker compose up -d --force-recreate
+    ```
+    * `--force-recreate`:  flag ensures that the containers are rebuilt with the new configuration, including the restart policy.

 Your application should now be running on the Raspberry Pi!
 You can access the web interface by navigating to your Pi's IP address in a web browser.